lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 :::info differece between get and fetch

 The [`getData(...)`](../../tools/erc725js/classes/ERC725#getdata) function only retrieves the data keys values from the smart contract.
 In comparison, [`fetchData(...)`](../../tools/erc725js/classes/ERC725#fetchdata) will download and decode the content of `VerifiableURI` referenced within the smart contract.
-You can read more about `VerifiableURI` in the [BaseURI specification](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri) of [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md).
+You can read more about `VerifiableURI` in the [LSP2 specification](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#verifiableuri).

 :::